kivelf/Snekshop/README.md

 ![SnekShop](https://github.com/kivelf/Snekshop/assets/107556520/48be15bb-9180-420c-8cce-89a2c7640690)

 # Update Aug 2024
+## **Version 1.3.**
+In this update:
+- **Input for images integrated:** Added an option for the user to provide a custom image file path thus adding more flexibility to the software by allowing them to use any image they want to edit.

+# Update Aug 2024
 ## **Version 1.2.**
 In this update:
 - **Sobel filter integrated:** The user can now apply the Sobel filter to images by selecting the appropriate option from the *'Use a filter'* submenu.